Wisdom tooth extraction - The procedure. / Aftercare.

 D) Conscious Sedation - Placing the patient at ease.

 Conscious sedation refers to the use of medication that causes the patient to become very relaxed or drowsy.
-The patient is still awake, in the sense that they are responsive to stimuli (therefore the use of a local anesthetic is still required), and all of their protective reflexes are functional.
+The patient is still awake, in the sense that they are responsive to stimuli (including pain), and all of their protective reflexes are functional.

 Choose sedation for the right reasons.

-- Conscious sedation is used to control anxiety, not pain.
-Beyond just administering the sedative, your dentist will still need to numb up your tooth using a local anesthetic (see above) so you won't feel pain during your procedure.
+- Keep in mind, conscious sedation is used to just control anxiety, not pain.
+Beyond just administering the sedative, your dentist will still need to numb up your tooth using a local anesthetic so you won't feel pain during your procedure.

 Listed below are some of the ways dental sedatives are administered.